Entrepreneurship: What's Your Bright Idea? Igniting Your Entrepreneurial Spark

 -

 Seek Inspiration: Read industry publications, attend conferences, and network with other entrepreneurs.
-Exposure to different perspectives and innovative approaches can inspire fresh ideas and new ways of thinking.
+Exposure to different perspectives and innovative approaches can inspire fresh ideas and new ways of thinking And that's really what it comes down to..

 -